codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

   * identify used constants for each one
   * 30'
   * Could create a graph here, what works with what.
+    Could it be done automatically?
+All names linked to names in same line or vicinity

 * Focus on pure Output StellFwd
   * make it a class with its field and